atlassian-labs/react-resource-router/CONTRIBUTING.md

-# Contributing to react-loosely-lazy
+# Contributing to react-resource-router

-Thank you for considering a contribution to [Project name]!
+Thank you for considering a contribution to react-resource-router!
 Pull requests, issues and comments are welcome.
 For pull requests, please:

 * Add tests for new features and bug fixes
 * Follow the existing style